-Analysis | Here are the states which have been the most likely to deliver the presidency
+Analysis | Here are the states that have been the most likely to deliver the presidency

 That year, the state was Michigan.
 Reagan won Michigan by 19 points, but, when ordered from strongest to weakest, Michigan was the point at which Reagan went from 263 to 283 electoral votes — and from a one- to a two-term president.
 In other words, Reagan won 32 states by a wider margin than Michigan, states worth 263 electoral votes.
 It was that 19-point Michigan win that put him past 270.

-It is admittedly not very useful to think about tipping point states in elections where the the results “tip” about as much as a tsunami might be considered a gentle wave.
+It is admittedly not very useful to think about tipping-point states in elections where the results “tip” about as much as a tsunami might be considered a gentle wave.
 In elections like 2016, it’s more useful.
-Four years ago, the tipping point state was Pennsylvania, bringing President Trump over the 270-vote mark.
+Four years ago, the tipping-point state was Pennsylvania, bringing President Trump over the 270-vote mark.

 Depending on how you look at it, anyway.
 Since the number of electoral votes earned by Trump and Hillary Clinton wasn’t the number that were actual cast for them that December, things get a bit wonky.
 Mix in Maine and Nebraska’s idiosyncratic rules allocating electoral votes by the results of congressional districts and things get weirder still.